If your site has technical SEO issues, then no matter how do you do SEO on your website or blog? This will reduce your Google ranking.

 But canonical tag helps you get rid of this problem.

 After migrating your site to a new server or domain, if you do not set proper redirection, it will reduce your website ranking.
-See our guide on how to change or update URLs after moving your WordPress site.

 Make sure that you have updated XML sitemap, canonical tags, and links correctly after 301 redirects.